Skip to main content

 • AI is your core product.
 If you're building an AI product to sell, you need in-house talent who understands your domain deeply.

-• You have $1M+ to invest.
+• You have a large dedicated AI budget.
 At enterprise scale, a dedicated AI team can build proprietary advantages that external solutions can't match.

 • You need novel research.
 If your problems require inventing new algorithms or training custom models from scratch, you need researchers — not agents.